 Boni Filipino Street Food’s menu is an approachable take on Filipino street food.
 For locals, street food is the ultimate comfort food.
 For travelers, it is the ultimate adventure.
-Our goal is to create a menu that is authentic, unique, and exciting while still approachable and easy to communicate.
-The menu will consist of Bowls (preset rice bowls with available customizations), Rolls (fried spring rolls), and Sticks (grilled BBQ skewers).View Menu
+Our menu features Bowls (preset rice bowls with available customizations), Rolls (fried spring rolls), and Sticks (grilled BBQ skewers).View Menu

 Being born in the Philippines and growing up in the suburbs of central Ohio, Krizzia has always existed in the space between two cultures.
 Her school days were filled with pizza lunches and “Schoolhouse Rock!”.
 Time at home was spent in family videoke sessions and adobong manok on the dinner table.
 These two worlds, while different, separate, and sometimes conflicting, were hers.
 Challenging as it was, they would become the catalyst for her passion of spreading Filipino food and culture to her community.